VenketeshPanda/EcommerceApplicationMS/README.md

 - This acts as a service discovery.
 - This service maps all the available instances of the registered services, which our API gateway can use to redirect the requests and balance the load.
 - Link to the repository: https://github.com/VenketeshPanda/EurekaServer

+Also, deployed the application on AWS using Elastic BeanStalk and used RDS for storing the data.
+Understood the role of Route 53 for DNS, EC2 for on demand auto scaling.